 - Provide relief from constipation.

-- Improves functioning of abdominal organs like liver and intestinal tract.
+- Improves the functioning of abdominal organs like the liver and intestinal tract.

 - It massages belly organs and stimulates kidneys and adrenal glands.

 - Brings relief in stress and helps in achieving calmness of mind.

 5.Paschimottanasana (Seated Forward Bend)